mlvandijk/git-cheatsheet/README.md

 Adter saving the list, update the commit messages as needed.

 Alternatively, tools like GitHub and GitLab offer the option to "squash on merge" when merging a feature branch.
-This will squash all commits in a branch into one commit on master.
+This will squash all commits in a branch into one commit on main.

 ### Vi cheat sheet: